loterio/TS-basics/README.md

 # typescript intro

 The repository that you're looking is basicaly a amostrage of the language syntax.
-Neste arquivo constará as estruturas básicas da sintaxe TypeScript
+Neste arquivo constará as estruturas básica da <sintaxe> _TypeScript_

 # Variáveis